aurien/esc190/proj1/README.md

 `NAME` The name of the case that failed

 `LINE` What case number failed (or line in TESTCASEFILE.c that failed relative to where it actually is in the file)

-## FAQ

-Q: i got an error
-A: either i am wrong or you are

-Q: i think you are wrong
-A: tell me why and i will check

-Q: i think i am wrong
-A: relatable

-Q: make more tests
-A: submit test ideas, or try to read my code to add more

-Q: your code is bad
-A: yes

-Q: i could make it better
-A: please